 Burning

 From 1900–1912, the first American cable ship in the Pacific, USAT Burnside, was manned by about 116 Filipino crewmen.
-They laid thousands of miles of cable across the Pacific, and serviced American military bases.
+They laid thousands of miles of cable across the Pacific, serving American military bases.
 Burning uses modern networking infrastructure to narrate the voyage and legacy of these seafarers on the desktop.

 Today, about one in four seafarers globally are Filipino.
 Many of the first Filipino American migrants came from the workers on this very ship.
 The Philippines continues to be pivotal to the maritime industry, and Filipino labor and presence among infrastructure concerns—from undersea cables to overseas work—remain prevalent.
-Philippine seafarers have exerted an often invisible and sunken history in the making of global empire, and continue to maintain vast networks of power in their circulation today.

 In development.
 Reach out if interested in presenting or supporting: [email protected]

 Image by Laura Fiorio from the performance of Every Love Song in the World at Transmediale 2026, Berlin, Germany